MENGENAL LEBIH DEKAT PERBANK KAN SYARI'AH

 2.2 Objectives of the Basic Framework This basic framework presents the concepts underlying the preparation and presentation of financial statements for its users.
 This framework applies to all types of sharia transactions reported by sharia entities as well as conventional entities in both the public and private sectors.
 The purpose of this framework is to be used as a reference for:

 a.
-The compilers of sharia financial accounting standards, in the implementation of their duties make the standard.&nbsp
+The compilers of sharia financial accounting standards, in the implementation of their duties make the standard.

 b.
 The compilers of financial statements, to address the problem of Islamic accounting that has not been regulated in Islamic financial accounting standards.